lingaoliu105/lingaoliu105.github.io/_posts/2024-10-20-goroutine-leaks-spotting-and-stopping-silent-resource-drains.md

 ### 1. Use Context for Cancellation

 The `context` package is your best friend when managing goroutine lifecycles.
-By passing a context and listening for `ctx.Done()`, you can gracefully terminate background tasks when they’re no longer needed.
+By passing a context and listening for `ctx.Done()`, you can gracefully terminate background tasks when they're no longer needed.

 ```go
 func doWork(ctx context.Context) {